 Later that same year, Alfred Sommer, M.D.
 M.H.S., the founder and first director of the Dana Center, recruited faculty members to establish the leading group of researchers focused on blindness prevention and alleviation.
 This team included professionals with skills in ophthalmology, epidemiology, biostatistics, and operations research.
 Together, they devoted their expertise to the prevention of avoidable visual disability and blindness.

 In Oct, 2011, David S. Friedman, M.D., M.P.H., Ph.D was appointed the new director of the Dana Center.
 The Center currently occupies 3,000 square feet of space within the Department of Ophthalmology and is funded by grants from the National Institutes of Health, non-governmental organization grants and by endowed professorships to Drs.
-Friedman, Quigley, Schein and West.
+David Friedman, Harry Quigley, Oliver Schein and Sheila West.

 The Dana Center at Wilmer has been recently recognized for an expanded role as a World Health Organization Collaborating Center in cataract and glaucoma as well as in nutritional blindness, onchocerciasis (River Blindness) and trachoma.
 The Center has made major contributions to our understanding and treatment of each of the major eye diseases, including:

 - Providing new evidence for the cause of cataracts